1g4-mirror/pv/docs/DEVELOPERS.md

  * **--enable-debugging** - build in debugging support
  * **--enable-profiling** - build in support for profiling

-These "`make`" targets are available:
+These targets are available when running _make_:

  * "`make analyse`" - run _splint_ and _flawfinder_ on all C source files